-In order to keep our members safe and healthy, all events and services at St. Paul’s Lutheran Church have been canceled until further notice.
-Office hours are limited so please call or email us if you have any questions or concerns.
+In order to keep our members safe and healthy, office hours are limited so please call or email us if you have any questions or concerns.

 We will be happy to try and help.
 Office: 920-478-2570; firstname.lastname@example.org Pastor: email@example.com